San Francisco, Marin, and Oakland, CA

 How is sleep apnea diagnosed?

-A sleep apnea dentist has unique, additional training to diagnose and treat a case of sleep apnea.
-Specifically, a sleep apnea dentist can evaluate your airway for any possible problems that may be causing a sleep breathing disorder.
+A sleep apnea dentist has unique, additional training to evaluate your mouth and airway for any possible problems that may be causing a sleep breathing disorder.
+We work with your sleep physician to help with these issues.

 What are my treatment options for sleep apnea?

-Oral appliance therapy has proven to be a non-invasive and successful way to treat sleep apnea.
-We can prescribe an oral appliance that is custom made to be a comfortable and effective fit in your mouth.
+Oral appliance therapy has proven to be a non-invasive and successful way to treat sleep apnea if appropriate.
+We can fabricate an oral appliance that is custom made to be a comfortable and effective fit in your mouth.
 The purpose of the oral appliance is to help maintain an open airway while the patient sleeps.

 - High blood pressure or stroke